 Expert tip: Condo and house rentals can be less expensive the longer you stay.
-On sites like Airbnb and VRBO, we’re found time and time again that we’ve been able to rent a condo for two weeks for the same prices as for a full month.
+On sites like Airbnb, we’re found time and time again that we’ve been able to rent a condo for two weeks for the same prices as for a full month.
 We’ve found this to be true for rentals we’ve booked in Spain, Costa Rica, Ecuador and Mexico, among other places.

 Bonus: Longer vacation.

 Con: Figuring out a way to get extra time off work and potential lost income (though you’d be surprised how much time you can get if you ask and make sure it’s not your companies busiest time of the year).